Ontology Reasoning with Deep Neural Networks: Related Work

 While there has been an increasing interest in the application of learning-based methods to various kinds of logical reasoning in the last few years, ontology reasoning in particular has received just modest attention.
 The only published paper that we are aware of is by \citet{Makni2018}, who developed an approach to RDFS reasoning contemporaneously with the work presented in this article.
 To that end, \citeauthor{Makni2018} suggested an algorithm for mapping entire knowledge graphs to embedding vectors, which they refer to as graph words.
 Building on this, they use a BiGRU encoder-decoder architecture for translating the embedding of the knowledge graph specified by a database to the embedding of the according inference graph.
 Finally, the inference graph is reconstructed from the translated embedding, and predictions are extracted from the same. \citeauthor{Makni2018} evaluated their approach on two different datasets, a toy dataset that makes use of the LUBM ontology \citep{Guo2005}, a very simple toy ontology, and real-world data that have been extracted from DBpedia.
 On the unimpaired versions of both datasets, they reported prediction accuracies of 0.98 and 0.87 for LUBM and DBpedia, respectively, which are well below the results that the RRN achieved on the comparable datasets that we used in our own experiments.
+Despite the fact that the RRN learns to perform ontology reasoning with a very high accuracy, it does not yet allow for providing justifications for the predicted inferences, such as via inference graphs like the model by \citet{Makni2018}.
+The reason for this is that the RRN iteratively performs local updates of individual embeddings, which does not easily allow for tracking global inference paths.
+However, we are planning to extend the RRN architecture as part of future work in order to account for this task.